top of page

 You are aware of the knot in your stomach.

-You are not running away from it immediately, complaining about it, ignoring it, trying to fix it... right now, you are simply aware of it.
+You're not running from it, complaining about it, ignoring it, or trying to fix it...

 Perhaps it's been trying to get your attention.